 Tools and technologies

 This is where you'll lay out which tools your salespeople should use to succeed in their jobs (for example, training, documentation, sales enablement, and CRM tools).
-Document what tools you have, who the users are, why you use them, and when.
+The enterprise sales playbook should document what tools you have, who the users are, why you use them, and when.

 If you want unified CRM usage, describe what expectations you have for your salespeople's CRM reporting.
 Explain when opportunities should be moved from one stage to the next, which fields are optional versus mandatory, and how to analyze the dashboard.